HiltonRoscoe/GlossaryMD/vvsg_living_glossary.md

 Synonyms: `HAVA`

 ## <a name="implementation-statement"></a>implementation statement
 Statement by a [manufacturer](#manufacturer) indicating the capabilities, features, and optional functions as well as extensions that have been implemented.
-Also known as implementation [conformance](#conformance) statement.

 Synonyms: `implementation conformance statement`

 ## <a name="in-person-voting"></a>in-person voting
 Voting that occurs in an official location under the supervision of [election workers](#election-worker).